eoinok/maW7Lab/README.md

 - To set up a Firebase account - to create a project, app and firestore database within Firebase
 - To modify an existing React Native App so that it saves some data to Firebase.
 - To retreive data from Firebase and display it in a Flatlist
+- To add a ScrollView so that the Screen is scrollable

 # Part 1
 Follow the Step-by-Step Powerpoint guide to create